r-40021/bingo/README.md

 # Features
 - The data of this application are automatically saved in LocalStorage.
-(Except for some browsers)
+(Except for some legacy browsers)
 - It is easy to use this app.
 - It has an undo button and a redo button.
 - You can switch the theme of this app.